Draft FDA Guidance for COCCIDIOIDOMYCOSIS

 Streptomyces – The Industrious Antibiotic Producer

 Like other actinomycetes, the Streptomyces group of microbes straddles the somewhat artificial boundary between bacteria and fungi.
 Growth on culture plates looks ‘fungal’ and the organism produces spores and germtubes that look like mycelia.
-Nonetheless these soil organisms are bacteria and of Continue reading Streptomyces – The Industrious Antibiotic Producer
+Nonetheless these soil organisms are bacteria and of great interest to microbiologists as the producers of many antibiotics Continue reading Streptomyces – The Industrious Antibiotic Producer

 Nikkomycins Are Finally Getting Some Respect

 Besides azoles, candins and the polyene class of antifungals there is not much to select from when it comes to systemic fungal infections.
-Until the recent arrival of voriconazole and posaconazole, infections caused by molds always required amphotericin B to Continue reading Nikkomycins Are Finally Getting Some Respect
+Until the recent arrival of voriconazole and posaconazole, infections caused by molds always required amphotericin B to control.
+Only for Candida several good treatments exist on the Continue reading Nikkomycins Are Finally Getting Some Respect